-A Warm Welcome to the Library FAQs for Funders
+A Warm Welcome to the Library FAQs for Sponsors

-Below you’ll find the most frequently asked questions from funders regarding our A Warm Welcome to the Library program.
+Below you’ll find the most frequently asked questions from sponsors regarding our A Warm Welcome to the Library program.

 What are the goals of this program?